supervisely-ecosystem/ui-widgets-demos/selection/019_custom_models_selector/README.md

 ## ModelRow

-`ModelRow` object represents an automatically generated row in the `TrainedModelsSelector` widget.
+`ModelRow` object represents an automatically generated row in the `CustomModelsSelector` widget.
 It has information about the training session including:

 - ID of the training session
 - Names and paths to model artifacts